slackapi/java-slack-sdk/docs/guides/events-api.md

 ## Under the Hood

-If you hope to understand what is actually happening with the above code, reading  the following (a bit psuedo) code may be helpful.
+If you hope to understand what is actually happening with the above code, reading  the following (a bit pseudo) code may be helpful.

 ```java
 import java.util.Map;